-Our annual Berkshire Meeting is held every March for community orchardists in the New England vicinity.
+Our annual Berkshire Roundtable is held every March for community orchardists in the New England vicinity.
 The Organic Tree Fruit Association has been organizing field days in orchards where growers can discuss alternative approaches to growing apples in season.
 If others are doing anything like this in other regions, please let Michael know so we can spread the word.

 Regional chapters of the North American Fruit Explorers are a great way to meet other fruit growers in your neighborhood.
 Scion exchanges and fruit tasting events by bioregional groups like the Home Orchard Society, Maine Organic Farmers and Gardeners (organized in part by John Bunker of FEDCO Trees), Backyard Fruit Growers, and California Rare Fruit Growers serve us all well by introducing folks to the pleasures and ways of growing good fruit.

 You'll find a listing of upcoming happenings that specifically speak to the growing of healthy fruit on our Online Events Calendar.
 Help us keep tabs on regional group activities and holistic research offerings.
 Those interested in meeting up with Michael Phillips can check his schedule of speaking events (at his farm website) for conference presentations as well as all-day apple intensives held in the growing season.

 Sure, you're here now on the very site of which we speak . . . but are you involved?!!!